In this episode of 'Running in...' Hilda gives us the lowdown on running culture in her home city of Nairobi, Kenya.

 Describe the running culture in Nairobi in one sentence

 Fantastic and it gets better everyday.

-Take us on a tour of your three favourite 'local' training routes
+Take us on a tour of your three favourite 'local' running routes in Nairobi

 1 - Karura Forest for the beautiful trails, fresh air and bonding with nature.
 Nothing beats running while I listen to the flow of the river, the chirping birds and seeing animals in their natural habitat.

 2 - The roads in Runda for the challenging hills.
 It only feels good once I'm done.

 3 - Tigoni trails for the beautiful scenery and punishing hills.